benayaokta/Toplist-Test/README.md

 If given more time, I want to try to use Web Socket API.

-Please check out to development branch as main branch is currently unusable.
-Fix it soon.
+Fixed main branch.
+Now you can use main branch
 -